Au hasard Balthazar

 Au hasard Balthazar (/fr/; meaning "Balthazar, at Random"), also known as Balthazar, is a 1966 tragedy film written and directed by Robert Bresson.
 Believed to be inspired by a passage from Fyodor Dostoyevsky's 1868–69 novel The Idiot, the film follows a donkey as he is given to various owners, most of whom treat him callously.

 Noted for Bresson's ascetic directorial style and regarded as a work of profound emotional effect, it is frequently listed as one of the greatest films of all time.
+The film premièred at the 1966 Venice Film Festival where it won the OCIC Award, the San Giorgio Prize, and the New Cinema Award.

 Plot

 In the French countryside near the Pyrenees, a baby donkey is adopted by young children—Jacques and his sisters—who live on a farm.
 They baptize the donkey, christening him Balthazar, along with Marie, Jacques' childhood sweetheart, whose father is the teacher at the small school next door.
 When one of Jacques' sisters dies, his family vacates the farm, and Marie's family takes Balthazar over in an informal arrangement.
 Balthazar is given to local farmhands, who work him relentlessly.
 Years pass until Balthazar is involved in an accident and runs off, eventually finding his way back to Marie, now a teenager.
 Marie's father becomes embroiled in legal disputes over the farm with Jacques' father, and Balthazar is given to a local bakery for delivery work.

 Gérard, the leader of a young criminal gang, works as a delivery boy at the bakery.
 Jealous of Balthazar because of Marie's affection for the donkey, he takes charge of him and treats him cruelly.
 One day, while driving a 2CV, Marie spots Balthazar by the roadside and stops to greet him.
 Gérard, who had been sleeping nearby, gets into her car and refuses to leave despite her demands.
 It is implied that Gérard sexually assaults her after she gives up trying to flee, and afterward, she drives home.
 Marie enters into an abusive relationship with the violent Gérard, leaving her parents behind.
 Gérard is later summoned to the local police station and questioned about a murder, along with Arnold, an alcoholic who is also a suspect.
 Neither is arrested.
 Gérard and his gang assault Arnold, accusing him of being a murderer and a snitch.
 Meanwhile, Balthazar falls ill and spends several months lying down in a state of despair, completely unable to move.
 Gerard prepares to kill Balthazar by bludgeoning him to death, but Arnold intervenes and takes Balthazar under his care.